Breast Augmentation/Breast Implants/ Breast Enhancement /Boob Job

-During breast augmentation, a breast implant is placed either under the breast tissue and over the chest muscle, or under both the chest muscle and the breast tissue.
-Your surgeon will advise you on the most suitable procedure for you.
+It is recommended that prior to the operation, clients must consult with a specialising surgeon to advice on the most suitable procedure.
 This helps to increase or balance the size of the breasts, restore breast volume, or restore the shape of breasts after partial or total loss.
-Please note that breast augmentation cannot correct significantly sagging or drooping breasts.
+Clients must note that breast augmentation cannot correct significantly sagging or drooping breasts.
 In these instances, a breast lift is often necessary, which may be performed in conjunction with this procedure.

 Duration of Operation